Department of English

 • The BA in English traditionally has been an important stepping stone to success in professional school, and many of our English majors choose this path.
 A significant number go on to law school, many to medical or business school, and some to nursing, journalism, social work, or library school, as well as directly into the business world.

 The Writing Program, part of the English department, focuses on supporting a thriving culture of writing at the university.
-The Writing Program coordinates courses for undergraduate and graduate student writers, including first-year Academic Inquiry Seminars and a variety of communication-intensive courses, and supports pedagogical and curricular development for faculty and staff.
+It coordinates courses for undergraduate and graduate student writers, including first-year Academic Inquiry Seminars and a variety of communication-intensive courses, and supports pedagogical and curricular development for faculty and staff.
 In addition, the Writing Resource Center provides individual consultations to CWRU writers at any stage of their writing processes, and for every writing occasion (from personal statements to science fiction; from research papers to podcasts).
+Faculty members who teach in the writing program come from a range of disciplinary backgrounds—the humanities, social science, and STEM fields, with training in diverse research methods and scholarly approaches.

 Facilities